Weights & Measures

 EPA document on handling contaminated refrigerants

 EPA-Certified Refrigerant Reclaimers

-DATCP's mobile air conditioning program is administered in the Regulation & Safety Section of the Consumer Protection Bureau.
-For more information call (608) 224-4940 or firstname.lastname@example.org for further information.
+DATCP's mobile air conditioning program is administered in the Bureau of Weights & Measures in the Division of Trade & Consumer Protection.
+For more information call (608) 224-4942 or firstname.lastname@example.org for further information.

 For more information on federal regulations and responsibilities under the 1990 Clean Air Act Amendments, visit EPA's Ozone Depletion

 website or contact the EPA Stratospheric Ozone Information Hotline at 1-800-296-1996.

 2014 Mobile Air Conditioning Law Changes: Frequently Asked Questions